windsuzu/console.jay/content/javascript/Prototype.md

 > [!note]
 > The prototype chain is a fundamental concept in JavaScript inheritance.

-The code below demonstrates how to create instances by calling a constructor function and shares a prototype that can be modified in the constructor.
+The code below demonstrates how to create instances by calling a constructor function with [[Pseudoclassical Instantiation (new keyword)]] and shares a prototype that can be modified in the constructor.

 ```js
 // Creating a constructor function